-Dentists and orthodontists are doctors who specialize in oral healthcare.
+Dentists and orthodontists are doctors who specialize in oral healthcare and are the best dental doctors in Guntur.
 Doctors who study general dentistry are trained to diagnose and treat your gums, teeth, tongue, and mouth conditions.
 Orthodontists also receive this training, but they get additional education in order to specialize in diagnosing and treating misalignments of your teeth and jaws.

 Dentists are doctors of oral health.
 Typically, dentists go to college for a pre-dentistry or pre-medical degree before going on to a graduate school of dentistry.
 Like all doctors, dentists are required to be extensively trained in their practice before becoming certified.
 They make general rules as such.

 Certified dentists can diagnose and treat oral health conditions of your teeth, gums, tongue, and mouth.
 They are also able to clean your teeth, but dental hygienists usually take care of that.

 Some of the services that dentists provide are: